-If either or both of these conditions are not true, avoid using background processes in audited build scripts.
+If either or both of these conditions are false, avoid using background processes in audited build scripts.

-3.14 Working with Incremental Update Tools
+3.15 Working with Incremental Update Tools

-The design of ClearCase's build auditing capability makes it ideal for use with tools that build derived objects from scratch.
+The design of the build auditing capability makes it ideal for use with tools that build derived objects from scratch.
 Because newly created objects have no history, ClearCase can learn everything it needs to know at build time.
 But this reliance on build-time file-system-level auditing can cause ClearCase to record incomplete information for objects that are updated incrementally, which do have a history.